senorkrabs/duplicity-glacier-guide/README.md

 ## Using the container's built-in scheduler
 The container from the Tecnativa repo has a built-in schduler option where the container can run continously and execute Duplcity commands on a schedule.
 The arguments are similar.

-The following is an example of a `docker-compose` file that will provision container and schedule a daily backup of a source to S3.
+The following is an example of a `docker-compose` file that will build the container image, launch the container and schedule a daily backup of a source to S3.
 Similar to the `docker run` commands above, it is configured to create a full backup every 4 weeks and incrementals otherwise.
 It also cleans up backup sets (fulls and associated incrementals) that are older than the last 7 fulls.

 ```yaml